 “Up there.
 It looks like a glowing person trying to force someone out a window!”

-Many people didn’t get far before a ground wave of unnaturally large mutations, human and otherwise, caught up with the runners and fell on them bringing a variety of fates, that all ended with death.
+Many people didn’t get far before a ground wave of mutations caught up with the runners and fell on them, bringing various fates that all ended with death.
 Occasionally, noxious pods appeared above the ground amid flashes of light and explosive noises.
-Things fell out of them, or flew into the sky, before those pods-- many times smaller than the first one they saw-- disappeared.
+Things fell out of them or flew into the sky before those pods-- many times smaller than the first one they saw-- disappeared.

 Jets were heard over the sounds of death all around.
 The goths saw fighter jets screaming around the edges of the city, firing conventional weapons at the horrors below that seemed unaffected by those attacks.

-The ground-based creatures were getting close to the parking lot, so all of the goth rockers forgot what they were going to do and ran.
+The ground-based creatures were getting close to the parking lot, so all of the goth rockers forgot what they would do and ran.

 Then, as though turning on a light switch, humanity seemed to remember the weapons they had been playing with, never really believing they would work.
 They picked up the guns wherever they could be found and shot at the invaders with plasma fire that could be seen as much brighter than the lights from the invader’s arrival.
 The cobalt blue mist, shot through with lightning, connected each gun and activated them.
 Amun had promised that he would enable the firearms when they were needed.

 People were fighting back and winning.
 Every shot was deadly.
 The targeted things evaporated rather than laying on the ground to rot more than they already were.